mattiacantalu/MCStreamIPCam/README.md

 FFFMpeg libraries are already built and imported into project (iOS -> FFMpegiOS, tvOS -> FFMpegtvOS).
 Available for iOS and tvOS.

-Ready to open stream video using rstp:// protocol.
+Demo proj is ready to open stream video using rstp:// protocol.

 Enjoy!